mapineda/flipper/README.md

-# Flipper #
+# Flipper aka VooDoo #

-This news app will revolutionize the world.
+The brighter the light, the darker the shadow!
+Feel safe to air out your grievances without fear of judgement.
+Try VooDoo today!

 ## Tech Used ##